 - All the individual tests show an improvement

-- The average improvement over all tests is 10%
+- The average improvement for all tests is 10%

-August: On August 6th, I had the pleasure, once again, of joining Joyce Riley on, to tell the show’s listeners about the latest amazing improvements of my eyesight.
+August: On August 6th, I had the pleasure, once again, of joining Joyce Riley on The Power Hour, to tell the show’s listeners about the latest amazing improvements of my eyesight.

 October: I have been fortunate to live in some of England’s most beautiful places and, in the years before I became ill, to visit many others around the world.
 Although I always enjoy travelling and meeting new people, much of the world’s natural beauty was hidden from me, or limited to my imagination, based on the descriptions given to me by other people, because of my poor eyesight.

-When we arrived, I had in my mind Wordsworth’s poetic descriptions, which I had studied at school, but I had no idea what my eyes would actually allow me to see.
-The Lake District truly is a beautiful place.
+When we arrived, I had in my mind Wordsworth’s poetic descriptions, which I had studied at school, but I had no idea what my eyes would allow me to see.
+The Lake District indeed is a beautiful place.

 For me, however, the day was full of visual surprises.
-Not only was I seeing one of the most beautiful parts of England for the first time, but also I was seeing everyday objects in completely new ways and even seeing some things, which I had never been able to see before.
-There are far too many examples to give them all here, but among the most remarkable were a level of detail, which was completely hidden to me before, and the ability to see texture, which I used only to know by touch.
+Not only was I seeing one of the most beautiful parts of England for the first time, but also, I was seeing everyday objects in entirely new ways and even seeing some things, which I had never been able to see before.
+There are far too many examples to give them all here, but among the most remarkable was a level of detail, which was completely hidden to me before, and the ability to see the textures which I used only to know by touch.

-I was able to see the outlines of individual trees, in woodland, which was a dramatic improvement, when compared with the nebulous mass of green with which I was familiar.
-The idea of texture being visible, as well as tactile, has never made much sense to me before now.
+I was able to see the outlines of individual trees, in woodland, which was a dramatic improvement, when compared with the nebulous mass of green with which I was familiar with.
+The idea that texture could be visible, as well as tactile, has never made much sense to me before now.
 While taking a boat trip on Lake Windermere, I was able to see the ripples on the water caused by a very slight wind.
 I had never been able to see anything like them before.
-Ripples on water, had been something I learnt about in physics, but not something I expected ever to see.
-Even the waves at sea have only been visible when the light was very good, or the waves were very large.
+Ripples on water had been something I learnt about in physics, but not something I expected ever to see.
+Even the waves at sea have only been visible when the light was perfect, or the waves were huge.

-Sceptics, who have watched My Serrapeptase Adventure, from the beginning, have suggested to me that many of the improvements in my health, which have excited me so much, are, in fact, a recovery of the health I lost in the years immediately before My Serrapeptase Adventure began.
+Sceptics, who followed My Serrapeptase Adventure from the beginning, suggested that the improvements in my health, which have excited me so much, are the recovery of the health I lost in the years immediately before My Serrapeptase Adventure began.
 Although I do not share their view, I can understand it.

-2007 has been an amazing year!
+2007 has been a fantastic year!
 A year in which the smallest detail became a visual feast and the awe-inspiring beauty of open spaces was shown to me with crystal clarity for the first time in my life.
-My ability to see new things for the first time, and familiar things with new clarity is, perhaps, the most exciting and unexpected of all the gifts of My Serrapeptase Adventure, so far.
+My ability to see new things for the first time and familiar things with greater clarity is the most exciting and unexpected of all the gifts of My Serrapeptase Adventure, so far.

-For the first time, I have been able to recognise the faces of friends from a distance, which has given me a curious mixture of the familiarity of established friendships, combined with the excitement of seeing someone for the first time; because they have literally looked different, each time my eyesight has improved.
+For the first time, I have been able to recognise the faces of friends from a distance.
+This has given me a curious mixture of the familiarity of established friendships, combined with the excitement of seeing someone for the first time; because they have literally looked different, each time my eyesight has improved.